 Drastic reduction in the number of synthetic steps (lower manufacturing costs) in process chemistry

-At New Iridium, we commercialize low-cost and yet high-performance organic photoredox catalysts (PCs) to enable industrial scale photoredox catalysis by addressing the supply and cost issues associated with precious metal iridium or ruthenium PCs.
+At New Iridium, we commercialize low-cost and yet high-performance organic photoredox catalysts (PCs) to enable industrial scale photoredox catalysis by addressing the supply and cost issues.
 Developed from the Miyake lab (jointly at the University of Colorado Boulder and Colorado State University; pending US patent 15/960,086), our dihydrophenazine and phenoxazine organic PC products were engineered as strong excited state reductants for oxidative quenching applications.